Is Your Anomaly Detector Ready for Change? Adapting AIOps Solutions to the Real World: Evaluation Methodology

 We replicate five popular unsupervised anomaly detection models based on signal reconstruction, namely \textit{FFT}~\cite{fft}, \textit{SR}~\cite{anomalyDetectionMicrosoft}, \textit{PCI}~\cite{pci}, \textit{LSTM-AE}~\cite{lstmae}, and \textit{SR-CNN}~\cite{anomalyDetectionMicrosoft}.
 We selected our models based on both their popularity and their dissimilarity in techniques to detect anomalies.
 Furthermore, these models were previously used for anomaly detection in AIOps \cite{anomalyDetectionMicrosoft}, \cite{ajointmodelforit}, \cite{anomalydetectionAlibaba}.
 Therefore, we employ three models that work by solely applying different mathematical operations of the given time series to detect anomalies (FFT, PCI, and SR) and two models that require learning the behavior of the time series (LSTM-AE, and SR-CNN).

-The \textbf{FFT} method firstly transforms the time series from the time domain into the frequency domain using the Fourier transform and then transforms the time series back into the time domain.
-In this way, a fitted curve of the data is estimated.
+The \textbf{FFT} method firstly transforms the time series from the time domain into the frequency domain using the Fourier transform and then transforms the time series back into the time domain to estimate a fitted curve of the data.
 Anomalies are detected by finding differences between data points and the fitted curves.
-In our study, we use the implementation of FFT from the original paper~\cite{fft}, which is publicly available~\footnote{FFT Open Source Implementation: \url{https://github.com/HPI-Information-Systems/TimeEval-algorithms/tree/main/fft}}.
+In our study, we use the implementation of FFT from the original paper~\cite{fft}, which is publicly available\footnote{FFT Open Source Implementation: \url{https://github.com/HPI-Information-Systems/TimeEval-algorithms/tree/main/fft}}.
 Given the unavailability of a threshold that differentiates anomalies from non-anomalies, we empirically computed the threshold using the training data.
-Therefore, we removed all existing anomalies from the training data and we extracted the maximum anomaly score on the training data, which only contained non-anomalous samples.
-Thereafter any sample with a higher anomaly score than the computed threshold is classified as an anomaly.
+Therefore, we remove all existing anomalies from the training data and we extract the maximum anomaly score on the training data.
+Sample with a higher anomaly score than the threshold are classified as anomalies.

-The \textbf{SR} method is composed of three steps: the Fast Fourier Transform, which transforms the time series from the time domain into the frequency domain in order to calculate the log amplitude spectrum, the spectral residuals calculation and the Inverse Fourier Transform that transforms the signal from the frequency domain back into the time domain.
+The \textbf{SR} method is composed of three steps: the Fast Fourier Transform, which transforms the time series from the time domain into the frequency domain to calculate the log amplitude spectrum, the spectral residuals calculation and the Inverse Fourier Transform transforms the signal from the frequency domain back into the time domain.
 After these three steps, the saliency map is computed and used to detect anomalies through a threshold.
-In our study, we used the implementation of SR from the original paper~\cite{anomalyDetectionMicrosoft}, which is publicly available~\footnote{SR Open Source Implementation: \url{https://github.com/y-bar/ml-based-anomaly-detection}}.
-When it comes to hyperparameter tuning, we performed reverse engineering to determine the optimal hyperparameters for this model.
-We started from the parameters given in the original paper~\cite{anomalyDetectionMicrosoft} and we performed a grid search until the results obtained on the Yahoo dataset were close to those from the original paper.
-The NAB dataset was not assessed in the original paper and, thus, we performed a grid search to identify the optimal parameters.
+In our study, we use the publicly available implementation of SR\footnote{SR Open Source Implementation: \url{https://github.com/y-bar/ml-based-anomaly-detection}} from the original paper~\cite{anomalyDetectionMicrosoft}.
+Optimal hyperparameters are determined by performing a grid search starting from the parameters suggested in~\cite{anomalyDetectionMicrosoft} until similar results are obtained on Yahoo.
+The NAB dataset is not assessed in the original paper and, thus, we perform a grid search to identify the optimal parameters.